antaricky/ImageScraper/README.md

 # ImageScraper

+ImageScraper.jar
-A multi-threaded java program to download guitar tabs from http://guitarlist.net/
+is a multi-threaded java program to download guitar tabs from http://guitarlist.net/

 An example URL would be http://guitarlist.net/bandscore/judyandmary/hugainaiya/hugainaiya.php